 If your nursery (or part of) needs to go into isolation, there is the alternative way of hosting classes online.
 Zoom is proving a popular (and reliable) choice.
 What worked for us was hosting about 5-6 online classes per day, for different age groups.
 Parents particularly liked these classes because they could be more involved with their child’s learning and development.
 It made it more personal.
 Additionally, it reassures parents that your nursery is taking active steps to find solutions to the never-ending challenges that Covid brings.
 Essentially, you are offering parents a different type of service – which they appreciate.

 These sessions are successful because they are led by practitioners (whom the children and parents know and like) and it is something different to focus on.
 The children also enjoyed the classes because they get to see their friends and teachers, and have fun.
 During these sessions you can really get creative.
-Host French lessons, bake cupcakes, sing, dance- are some examples of fun online sessions.
-Check out our online lesson plan we sent to our parents.
+Host French lessons, bake cupcakes, sing, dance – these are just some examples of fun online sessions.

 Top tip: At your nursery school, you know you have access to certain materials.
 What everyone has in their homes, however, you cannot be 100% sure.
 Therefore, when designing your online sessions, bear this in mind and keep it simple.